TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/45 - Romans/Romans 11/Romans 11.35.md

 ---

-or who hath first given to him, and it shall be recompensed unto him again?
+"Or who has first given to him, and it will be repaid to him again?"